PeterNaydenov/morph/README.md

             }
 }
 ```
-Helpers will be discussed in details in next documentation section - 'Helper Functions'.
+Helpers will be discussed in detail in the next documentation section - 'Helper Functions'.